How to implement idempotency in Webhooks

 }

-// Return a response to say that the webhook was received
+// Return a response indicating that the webhook was received

 app.listen(8000, () => console.log('Running on port 8000'));

-In this solution, the table is used as a check after processing, which is done within the 10s timeout limit that Asaas has for the request.
+In this approach, the table is used as a control mechanism after processing, which still happens within the request timeout limit.